 |---|---|---|

 | 1.
-Number of pages | A 5-page site is a fraction of the work of a 30-page one | "How many unique page templates does this cover?" |
+Number of pages | More unique templates and content states usually add design, production, and QA work | "How many unique page templates does this cover?" |

 | 2.
 Custom vs template design | Bespoke design takes real hours; a theme does not | "Is this a custom design or a purchased theme?" |

 | 3.
-Bilingual Arabic/English | Proper RTL + native Arabic content is a second build, not a toggle | "Is Arabic included, and who writes/designs the RTL?" |
+Bilingual Arabic/English | RTL layout, reviewed Arabic content, language metadata, governance, and QA add scope | "Is Arabic included, and who writes/designs the RTL?" |

 | 4.
 Functionality & integrations | Payments, booking, CRM, ERP each add scope | "What integrations are in scope — and which are extra?" |